 Selection of novel candidate HKGs based on RNA-seq data

-From a complete transcriptome dataset, the fragments per kilobase of exon model per million mapped reads (FPKM) of all transcripts from each individual animal were obtained.
+From a complete transcriptome dataset, the fragments per kilobase of exon model per million mapped reads (FPKM) of all transcripts from each sample were obtained.
 We first removed some transcripts which did not have a credible function annotation, or exhibited low levels of expression (FPKM=0).
 This resulted in 15853 unigenes being found for further selection.
-Next, genes with a relatively high expression level (FPKM ≥ 10 or ≥ the 80th percentile) as determined by the average of the FPKM value, and genes with low variability as determined by the coefficient of variation (CV, %), maximum fold change (MFC), and dispersion measure (DPM), were evaluated (see Methods section).
-As shown in Figure 1, the probability density curve of all 15853 unigenes was evaluated based on the following 4 indicators:
+Next, genes with a relatively high expression level (FPKM ≥ 10 or ≥ the 80th percentile) as determined by the mean FPKM value, and genes with low variability as determined by the coefficient of variation (CV, %), maximum fold change (MFC), and dispersion measure (DPM), were considered (see Methods section).
+As shown in Figure 1, the probability density curve of all 15853 unigenes was evaluated by these 4 indicators.

 (1) FPKM.
 Potential HKGs were relatively highly expressed genes .
 In this study, 5623 genes had FPKM values ≥ 10 (35.5% of 15853 genes, the green area in Figure 1A).

 (2) CV (%).
 The most promising HKGs would have the lowest CV values.
 A total of 2266 genes with a CV ≤ 20% (14.3% of 15853 genes, the red area in Figure 1B) were retained in this step with CVs ranging from 7.7% to 20.0%.

 (3) DPM.
 Most stable genes exhibited lower DPM values.
 The default parameter of DPM<0.3 returned an excessive 7025 unigenes, and so a more stringent DPM < 0.2 was used.
 Following this, 2026 genes (12.8% of 15853 genes, the yellow area in Figure 1C) were retained in this step with DPM values ranging from 0.09 to 0.2.